coltgarc/escuela_informatica/README.md

 ![[Maple.jpg]]

-All of these notes are taken using Obsidian, a piece of powerful note-taking software that provides functional markdown syntax.
+All of these notes are taken using Obsidian, a piece of powerful note-taking software that provides functional markdown, including back-links, etc.
 In order to display the images, links and formatting in these notes properly, you must clone this repository as an Obsidian import and view it within the application.